-The Federated States of Micronesia boast some of the clearest-blue seas you'll ever see, with white, crumbly sand shores.
-In islands like Chuuk are shallow and vast lagoons of monumental beauty, filled with shipwrecks and kaleidoscopic corals.
-The islands are a paradise for divers, and many argue that the area’s diving and snorkelling ranks among the best in the world.
+Comprised of some 607 islands, this archipelago is not the easiest place to get to, but it certainly rewards those who do make the journey.
+In islands like Chuuk, visitors will find vast lagoons of monumental beauty, filled with shipwrecks, kaleidoscopic corals and sandy beaches.
+The islands are a dream for divers, and many argue that the area’s diving and snorkelling ranks among the best in the world.

-The Micronesians combine a profusion of languages, customs and folklore.
-On the island of Yap, islanders still trade using the ancient stone currency.
-Micronesians may still be glimpsed in traditional garments.
-Throughout, you are likely to stumble across snatches of unique island music and witness zesty, time-honoured dances.
+It’s not all about natural beauty, though.
+The Micronesians themselves combine a profusion of languages, customs and folklore, which are captivating to witness.
+The archipelago is defiantly archaic too, which is wholly refreshing: on the island of Yap, islanders still trade using an ancient stone currency.
+Some Micronesians can also be glimpsed wearing traditional garments and throughout the nation you are likely to stumble across snatches of unique island music and witness zesty, time-honoured dances.

 The islands suffer from remoteness and lack of industry and infrastructure.
 There is development potential, but as yet Micronesia remains dependent on US aid.
 Tourism is one industry that could potentially boost the island's fiscal situation.
-However, even if tourism takes off, with over 600 islands to this country's name, finding some desert island bliss of your own here shouldn't be hard.
+However, even if tourism does take off, with 607 islands to speak of, finding some deserted shores to relax on shouldn't be too hard.